Winsw123/Prices_Hotel_Airlines_analysis/README.md

 # Target Website
 Google travel

+# Prices_Hotel_Airlines_analysis
+Crawling the info(prices) of hotel and airlines and find its relation

 # Google Selenium and BeautifulSoup
-Since the website is dynamic, thus we are going to use Google Selenium and BeautifulSoup to crawl the info and prices from the target website
+Since the website is dynamic, thus we are going to use Google Selenium and BeautifulSoup to crawl the info and prices